MarcVivas/IoT-application-with-docker-containers/README.md

 Some prints have also been added to keep better track of what the service is doing.

+### MQTT
+The server and the sensors will be using a npm package called [mqtt.js](https://www.npmjs.com/package/mqtt) in order to communicate with the chosen MQTT broker, which is called [mosquitto](https://mosquitto.org/).

+### Kafka
+The server and the sensors will be using npm package called [kafka-node](https://www.npmjs.com/package/kafka-node) to communicate with the chosen Kafka broker which is called [cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/).

+Kafka needs Zookeeper to work properly.

 ### Dockerize
 [Dockerize]( https://github.com/jwilder/dockerize) is a tool that allows services to wait for other services to be ready.
 The next services are using dockerize: